ecos-codeaholics/AS-Experiments/README.md

 * Clone the repository in your projects directory, cd into it and run:

-> mvn compile exec:java -Dexec.mainClass=App
+> mvn compile exec:java -Dexec.mainClass="codeAholics.App"

 * Finally go to your browser and enter to the following URI:

 > localhost:4567

 ## Enjoy!